jaanga/jaanga.github.io/outer-space/nasa-3d-objects-viewer/readme.md

 * Link objects to related NASA and Wikipedia pages
 * Show the trajectory of each object in a model of the solar system
 * Create a menu of curated objects that load quickly and look good
+* Bring external menu file into main HTML file

 ## Issues

-* Need a good code clean-up
+* Needs a good code clean-up

 ## Contact